microsoft/playwright/docs/src/api/class-request.md

 When the response is `application/x-www-form-urlencoded` then a key/value object of the values will be returned.
 Otherwise it will be parsed as JSON.

-## async method: Request.rawHeaders
-- returns: <[Headers]>

-An object with the raw request HTTP headers associated with the request.
-All headers are as seen in the network stack.

 ## method: Request.redirectedFrom
 - returns: <[null]|[Request]>